Under 16 Education travel policy

 When deciding on whether we consider there to be a “special transport need”, we will consider supporting information from educational settings and professional medical evidence and opinions (not parental views) along with any information gathered as part of the EHCP assessment process.
 We may ask parents to provide further medical professional supporting information to help us make our decision.

 If a pupil has no “special transport need” and is eligible for travel assistance because the distance between home and school is above the walking distance, a mileage allowance may be offered.
-In this instance, a mileage allowance may be paid at 25p per mile for four journeys per day, paid at the end of each term.
+In this instance, a mileage allowance may be paid at 45p per mile for four journeys per day, usually paid at the end of each term.
 The number of miles paid will be calculated to 2 decimal places using the shortest driving route (avoiding toll roads) in Google Maps at the time of day the morning journey would be made.
-This rate will increase to 45p per mile for journeys made from 1 September 2023 onwards.
 This rate is much higher than the HMRC’s advisory fuel rates.

 In all cases, payments may be reduced or reclaimed based on a pupil's school attendance.
 Please note: if there are two or more children from the same address attending the same school or same site where we have agreed to a mileage allowance or personal travel budget, we will usually only pay one allowance as we would expect the children to travel together.